iExecBlockchainComputing/iexec-dapps-registry/README.md

 ## [Dapp params](./iexec.js)
 The parameter to pass to the dapp are either a direct python command, either a script that should be executed in python.

+Please don't forget that images should be saved in a iexec repo, an example is available in [apps](./apps/example.py)